 Avoid Texas Driver’s License Points with Safe Driving

 Nobody is perfect—and making a mistake behind the wheel doesn’t have to ruin your driving record.
-By having a better understanding of how the Texas point system works and how to get points dropped from your license, you can keep your driving record clear.
+By having a better understanding of how the Texas point system works and how to get points dropped from drivers license, you can keep your driving record clear.
 This, in turn, can keep you safe on the road and keep your insurance premiums down!